Sunday, November 1, 2020

 Far away from Ceareste, in the kingdom of Masirean…

-The thudding of his greaves turned softer as stone pavement gave way to red carpet on top of marble floor, continuing onward, up multiple small sets of small stairs.
-He followed the carpet as two guards moved in front of him to open up a doorway inside while he made his way towards the throne room.
+The thudding of his greaves turned softer as stone and short-lived marbled flooring gave way to overly-sized red carpet.
+Still continuing onward, up multiple small sets of stairs, Varhi followed the carpet as two guards moved in front of him to open up a doorway inside while he made his way towards the throne room.

-Varhi did not hesitate as he moved to position himself down into a kneeling stance, left knee under him, the right knee raised, with his right arm propped upon it and his head staring down at the floor.
+Varhi did not hesitate as he moved to position himself down into a kneeling stance to get, left knee under him, the right knee raised, with his right arm propped upon it and his head staring down at the floor.
+His face neutral and expressionless as his dark brown bangs of hair cascaded down his face slightly, the movement interrupted by a metallic triangular knight's helmet visor which obscured his face to the royalty patrons in front of him.

 He heard King Avotash move to stand from his throne.
 “Rise Varhi, you do not need to kneel in front of me like a peasant.”

-Resisting the urge to roll his eyes and letting loose an exasperated sigh—thus proving to everyone on the Masirean Guard that yes, he was indeed perhaps just a little bit more than a childish delinquent who didn’t know his place.
+Resisting the urge to further display his annoying by rolling his eyes and letting loose an exasperated sigh—thus proving to everyone on the Masirean Guard that yes, he was indeed perhaps just a little bit more than a childish delinquent who didn’t know his place.
 They were just jealous after all.

-Varhi stood to rise up from the carpet, brushing his dark brown hair away from his violet eyes with one gloved hand to stand at his full height of merely four feet and eight inches tall.
-Dwarfed in comparison by the King’s height of just over six feet.
+Varhi stood to rise up from the carpet, brushing his dark brown hair away from his face and eyes with one leather gloved hand adorned with half plate, to stand at his full height of merely four feet and ten inches tall.
+Dwarfed in comparison by the King’s height of just over six feet and the Queen was only a couple inches shorter than that.
 Also the man was on another set of those tiny little stairs that were only three to five steps long.
 Why did architects insist on making those?
 Did royalty crave looking down upon the more common folk so much?
 Maybe it was to intimidate them.

 The King waved his hand in a gesture.
 All the guards in the room moved in unison at once to leave the room.
-Varhi eyed them from each side of him until each one had left the throne room except just him, the King and Queen and one other guard standing next to the King’s side.
+Varhi briefly eyed them from each side of him without moving his head, until each one had left the throne room except just him, the King and Queen and one other guard standing next to the King’s side.
 With the room now practically empty again, Avotash once more moved and sat back down onto his throne.
 Varhi had done this enough times now to know that was his sign to begin to speak about his report.
+He licked his lips and cleared his throat, before his young voice sounded throughout the room.

 “I delivered your message to Ceareste just like you asked.
-It took them a while to reply, but they will be sending a few reinforcements as requested.”
-Varhi replied and he dug inside his satchel at his right waist to pull out a letter and offered it out in front of him.
+It took them over a week to finally reply, but they will be sending a few reinforcements as requested.”
+Varhi answered.
+He dug inside of his satchel at his right waist to pull out a letter and offered it out in front of him.

 Varhi shrugged.
 “I was curious what it said.
 Does it really matter?”